ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

 7. **Data security and access control**

 [^2]: An ETL pipeline is the set of processes used to move data from a source or multiple sources into a database such as a data warehouse. **ETL stands for “extract, transform, load,”** the three interdependent processes of data integration used to pull data from one database and move it to another.

-An index is the highest-level organizational unit of vector data in Pinecone.
-It accepts and stores vectors, serves queries over the vectors it contains, and does other vector operations over its contents.

-Each index runs on at least one **pod**[^1].

-[^1]: **seed pod**. noun. a **carpel** (female reproductive organ) or **pistil** (usually is located in the center of the flower is made up of three parts: the stigma, style, and ovary) enclosing the seeds of a plant, esp a flowering plant.
-So **pineconce pods** are the seeds of the pinecone.

-**Pods** are pre-configured units of hardware for running a Pinecone service.

-Each index runs on one or more pods.
-Generally, more pods mean more storage capacity, lower latency, and higher throughput.
-You can also create pods of different sizes.

-Once an index is created using a particular pod type, you cannot change the pod type for that index.
-However, [you can create a new index from that collection](https://docs.pinecone.io/docs/manage-indexes/#create-an-index-from-a-collection) with a different pod type.

-Different pod types are priced differently.
-See [pricing](https://www.pinecone.io/pricing/) for more details.

 ## Understanding collections